adamthede/whisperkit-transcriber/README.md

 - **macOS 13.0** or later
 - **WhisperKit CLI** installed and available in your PATH
+  - Install via Homebrew (recommended): `brew install whisperkit-cli`
-  - Install via: `pip install whisperkit`
+  - Or via pip: `pip install whisperkit`
   - Or follow WhisperKit installation instructions
 - **Xcode 14.0+** (for building from source)